Built for the families who built the land.

 Liquidity

-Creating cash from illiquid assets, through partial sale, equity partnerships, or debt structuring, without losing control.
+Getting cash out of illiquid assets through partial sale, equity partnerships or debt, without giving up control.

 Off-farm wealth